 So, ready to learn what you need to know to make an informed car-buying decision?
 Read on!

-What is a ‘Buy Here, Pay Here Dealer?
+What Does ‘Buy Here, Pay Here’ Mean?

 If approved, you’d be making monthly payments to the bank in question.
 It’s often a large franchise like Chase or Bank of America.
 This is known as “dealer-arranged financing“.
-It’s a convenient option, but you may also venture off-site to seek out a car loan from these companies directly.
+It’s a convenient option, but you may also venture off-site to seek a car loan from these companies directly.

 At a buy here, pay here dealership, you’re getting a car loan from the dealership itself and you’ll make your car payments directly to the dealership.